wp-plugins/shutter/readme.txt

 5. Gallery with "Lightbox" Feature Enabled
 6. Gallery Shortcode Back-end Example
 7. Gallery Shortcode Front-end Example
+8. Fully Responsive (Dependent on Theme)

 == Changelog ==

+= 1.0.1 =
+* Updates to readme.txt and screenshots

 = 1.0 =
 * Shutter is Officially Launched and No Longer "Beta"